jckleiner/config/setup/macos-ansible/README.md

  TODO - word does not detect licence key
  TODO - Disable onedrive

+### Fig
+TODO Does it need manual installation or can it also be automated?

 ### Keepass
  * Enable browser integration in Keepass for Firefox and Chrome
  * Then open the browser extension settings page > connected databases > connect your keepass database